ariyin/CS-32/notes.md

     - Time complexity: O(NlogN)

 ## Final Review
-- Converting infix to postfix:
+- Converting infix to postfix: (nice doing output horizontally, stack vertically)
     1. Create an empty stack and an empty output string.
     2. Start scanning the infix expression from left to right.
     3. If the scanned character is an operand, append it to the output string.